OfficeDev/teams-toolkit-samples/share-now/README.md

     GO
     ```
 1. Once deployment is complete, open Debug View (`Ctrl+Shift+D`) and select "Launch Remote (Edge)" or "Launch Remote (Chrome)" in dropdown list.
-1. Press "F5" to open a browser window and then select your package to view todo list sample app.
+1. Press "F5" to open a browser window and then select your package to view share now sample app.

 ### Debug [Optional]